sierrapablo/reverse-proxy-monitoring/README.md

 - **Additional Services**: You can add more exporters to monitor other services or applications in your infrastructure.
 To have these services properly handled by the Nginx reverse proxy and detected by the hot reload script, you need to add their configuration files as separate `.conf` files in `./nginx/conf.d/` directory.
 Make sure those services are connected to the same network as the reverse proxy, Prometheus, and Grafana.
 ## Conclusion

 This project will allow you to set up a full monitoring system for your infrastructure using **Prometheus** and **Grafana**.
 It also provides an authentication layer via basic authentication for Prometheus, enables HTTPS for the services deployed through **Nginx**, and uses **nginx-exporter** to monitor Nginx itself and **node-exporter** to monitor system metrics.
+Also, this project allows you to replicate the configuration via IaC, using Terraform.

 ## License